Downturn? Not in first class, say China's globetrotting shoppers

 The firms that sell coveted brands do not see their Chinese customers suddenly discovering asceticism.

-Italian fashion designer Brunello Cucinelli, whose eponymous firm sells cashmere sweaters for almost 2,000 euros, shrugged off concerns about a slowdown, saying Chinese demand for old-world luxury remains strong.
+Italian fashion designer Brunello Cucinelli, whose eponymous firm sells cashmere sweaters for almost 2,000 euros ($2,600), shrugged off concerns about a slowdown, saying Chinese demand for old-world luxury remains strong.

 Some of Beijing’s better-heeled are not content with adorning their wardrobes with fine cashmere.
 Cucinelli told a story of a group of Chinese investors who once visited his company in its hilltop home of Solomeo in central Italy, and were so smitten by the place that they asked how much it would cost to buy the whole village.